One of the most common questions I get is why did you become an acupuncturist? So, here’s my personal story…

 There was no going back.
 Answers and solutions as to why I was sick and how to change my internal environment using substances that don’t require infinite dependence.
 I went into remission from Crohn’s after coming off the medications, and have been CD free ever since.

 Two decades later, I am feeling stronger and healthier than ever.
 I recently came to understand that health is also a mindset.
 What am I striving for?
 Perfect health every day?
 Or an understanding of my own body, and how I tick, and a way to navigate life with vitality, hope, and joy.
 This is what I want to give to my patients.
 A way out of suffering, and a way in to their true self, in true health.
+And I want to spread hope.

-I wish the same hope for each of my patients.
 If you are ready to discover your inner wealth and tap into that potential for wellbeing we all possess, I urge you to call me to schedule an appointment.

 ~ Amy Cohn Rieselman